chinapedia/wikipedia.abstract.en/Page/Lord's_Prayer.md

 Gessner's idea of collecting translations of the prayer was taken up by authors of the 17th century, including Hieronymus Megiserus (1603) and Georg Pistorius (1621).
 Thomas Lüdeken in 1680 published an enlarged collection of 83 versions of the prayer,[69] of which three were in fictional philosophical languages.
 Lüdeken quotes as a _Barnum Hagius_ as his source for the exotic scripts used, while their true (anonymous) author was Andreas Müller.
 In 1700, Lüdeken's collection was re-edited by B. Mottus as _Oratio dominica plus centum linguis versionibus aut characteribus reddita et expressa_.
 This edition was comparatively inferior, but a second, revised edition was published in 1715 by John Chamberlain.
 This 1715 edition was used by Gottfried Hensel in his _Synopsis Universae Philologiae_ (1741) to compile "geographico-polyglot maps" where the beginning of the prayer was shown in the geographical area where the respective languages were spoken.
 Johann Ulrich Kraus also published a collection with more than 100 entries.[70]

-Lords_Prayer_in_Chinese.jpg]]These collections continued to be improved and expanded well into the 19th century; Johann Christoph Adelung and Johann Severin Vater in 1806–1817 published the prayer in "well-nigh five hundred languages and dialects".[71]
+]]These collections continued to be improved and expanded well into the 19th century; Johann Christoph Adelung and Johann Severin Vater in 1806–1817 published the prayer in "well-nigh five hundred languages and dialects".[71]

 Samples of scripture, including the Lord's Prayer, were published in 52 oriental languages, most of them not previously found in such collections, translated by the brethren of the Serampore Mission and printed at the mission press there in 1818.